HL7 Differencing Engine Feature in the eiConsole Integration Engine

 Load Sample Source & Target Data

-To generate a mapping between two versions of HL7 will use the XCS Data Mapper.
+To generate a mapping between two versions of HL7, we will use the Data Mapper.
 Within this transformation tool, we’ll need to load our source and target samples.
 We’ll accomplish that with the HL7 version 2.x format builder where we’ll select the HL7 version of each and load the sample file.

-We’ll load the first version as our Source, and we’ll load the second implementation as our Target.
+We’ll load the first version as our Source, then load the second implementation as our Target.
 By expanding the hierarchical view of the message, we can see that they will look very similar but they’re not the same.